wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/02-Advanced-Hooks/02-removing-hooks.md

 ## Introduction

-While the WordPress hooks system makes WordPress very extendable, it can sometimes create incompatibilities with your plugin’s execution.
+While the WordPress hooks system makes WordPress very extendable, it can sometimes create conflicts with your plugin’s functionality.

-In this lesson you will learn about removing hook callback functions.
+In this lesson you will learn how to remove hooked callback functions to prevent them from executing.

 ## Example